-Amendments to Assessment Appeals Manual pages 24-25 (Items 14 and 15 of the IP Meeting Agenda)
+• Amendments to Assessment Appeals Manual pages 24-25

-(See comments above with regard to the Manual's pages dealing with applications filed by agents.)
+(See above comments for Tax Rule 305 with regard to the Manual's pages dealing with applications filed by agents.)

-Amendment to Property Tax Rule 323(c) (Item 17 of the IP Meeting Agenda)
+• Amendment to Property Tax Rule 323(c)

 We agree with CATA that a county board should not routinely continue a hearing, either indefinitely or even to a future date, upon the party with the burden of proof putting on its case-in-chief.
 We believe that the hearing should proceed immediately, unless there is good cause to do otherwise.
 Our proposal makes clear to a board or hearing officer that every reasonable effort must be made to avoid delay.
 However, our proposal also would appropriately preserve the board's legal authority to use its discretion in considering a request for continuance.